AtomStar/WebApiSecure/README.md

 WebApiSecure
 ============

 Secure your **Web API 2** using **JWT (Json Web Token)** or your own implementation. **Basic Authorization** is used for the token request and **Bearer Authorization** using a token for API requests.
 The project provides a token endpoint against which a user can authorize to get a token.
 Further requests to the api can then be made with the token.
 There is a built in authorization handler that validates this token for all requests made - it secures all api endpoints.
-WebApiSecure is available via Nuget: `install-package WebApiSecure`
+WebApiSecure is available via **Nuget**: `install-package WebApiSecure`

 ###Dependency Injection